 The more of a society’s resources are allocated by the government, the less the market can direct to their most productive uses.
 Excessive government regulation stifles growth and should be limited (see the The Policy Circle’s Economic Growth Brief for more.)

-In January 2017, President Trump issued an executive order that required the costs of any new regulations to be balanced by repealing at least two old regulations.
-One month later, this was followed by another executive order Enforcing the Regulatory Reform Agenda, which directed federal agencies to designate an employee to review existing regulations to target outdated, unnecessary, or ineffective regulations when identifying offsets.
-Halfway through 2019, Competitive Enterprise Institute reported just over 1000 rules and regulations had been issued; for context, the annual count has not been below 3000 since the 1970s.
+One plan that had been introduced by the Trump Administration was a rule that required the costs of any new regulations to be balanced by repealing at least two old regulations.
+Halfway through 2019, Competitive Enterprise Institute reported just over 1,000 rules and regulations had been issued; for context, the annual count has not been below 3,000 since the 1970s.
 For more, see the Office of Management and Budget’s Unified Agenda of Regulatory and Deregulatory Actions.

 How do U.S. regulations compare to those of other countries?
-Similar to President Trump’s Two-for-One executive order, the Netherlands, Canada, Australia, and the UK have all adopted legislation that requires the government to offset costs of new regulations.
+The Netherlands, Canada, Australia, and the UK have all adopted legislation that requires the government to offset costs of new regulations.
 The Netherlands adopted a “net quantitative burden reduction target” to reduce regulatory burdens by tying new regulations to revisions of existing regulations.
 Canada’s 2012 One-for-One rule is similar to an Australian policy that says reductions in existing regulatory burdens must fully offset the cost burden of one new regulation.
 The UK went one step further: its “One-in, One-out,” rule became “One-in, Two-out” in 2013 and “One-in, Three-out,” in 2016.

 In recent years, European policymakers have started to ease regulations in an effort to “champion entrepreneurship that can kick-start much needed economic growth.”
 Still, “costs and hassle” facing new companies, startups, and entrepreneurs are a constant reality.